axiom-data-science/portal-docs/overview.rst

 	.. note::
 		For more information on gliders, see NOAA's `-What is an ocean glider- <https://oceanservice.noaa.gov/facts/ocean-gliders.html>`_ page.

-	For more details, please see the :ref:`view-glider-data-how-to` page.
+	For more details, please see the :ref:`View Glider Data <view-glider-data-how-to>` page.

 .. only:: not ioos